savob/savobajic.ca/content/projects/personal/battery.md

 I replaced the cells that made these two batteries and learned a quite few things along the way.
 My friends got to enjoy trying some of the repair work out for themselves.

-I've kept in touch with them since I've left but I'm not sure how much they're using the boards since winter arrived soon after I left.
-Hopefully I'll get to see the batteries in action next time I visit.
+I've kept in touch with them since I've left.
+The batteries have been put to use and they're enjoying their new working toys!
+Originally they had issues with balance, but that turned out to be the result of them needing to calibrate the boards with a phone app they were previously unaware of.
+With that ironed out they've been cruising on them without issue.